HomeMy WebLinkAbout1936-10-20 92

 Ross seconded the motion and it was so voted.

-The WArrant_ for the State Election to be held on Nov- Warrant
+The Warrant for the State Election to be held on Nov- Warrant

-Setter was received from Robert P. Trask stating that
+Letter was received from Robert P. Trask stating that

 he had received notice that a lien was to be placed on his

-1935 and February 1936 bills on the Nest -to -U egg plants water bill
+1935 and February 1936 bills on the Nest-to-U egg plant. water bill

 Mr. Trask stated that Horace Densmore, a Highway Department